Prince Henry Hospital, Sydney: Statement of significance of the archaeological remains

 The Prince Henry site contains both identified archaeological features and areas of known archaeological potential.
 These elements are part of the total physical record of the first post-convict era hospital in New South Wales.
 The physical evidence at the site documents, and therefore provides opportunities to investigate, evolving medical practice associated with the treatment of infectious disease.
 In a wider context the site reflects changes and development in state health policy for more than 100 years.
 The research value of the site's historical archaeological resource is only moderate, however, because of the physical impact of ongoing development.
 Although the extant archaeological resource is therefore not intact, and there are extensive documentary sources available, the place has potential to yield information about site use and occupation.
 The spectrum of archaeological features across the site also provides a rare opportunity to use archaeology as an investigative tool on a wide scale.
 The historical archaeological resource at the Prince Henry site also contributes to the total ensemble providing an indication of former activities or features.
 They are therefore part of the site's wider social and historic value and have educational and interpretive potential.

 Prince Henry Site was listed on the New South Wales State Heritage Register on 2 May 2003 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Prince Henry site was in almost continual use for over 120 years as an infectious disease and general hospital.
+The distance of the hospital from Sydney reflected contemporary community fear of virulent disease, such as smallpox, cholera, influenza, leprosy and plague.
+The Prince Henry site contains physical evidence of major public works associated with State health policy.
+Prince Henry Hospital played a major role as a teaching hospital from the 1960s and as a centre of excellence for a number of medical procedures and technologies.
+The site contains geological deposits attesting to physiographic, climatic and botanical conditions at a very early phase of the development of current coastal geography of eastern Australia.
+Prince Henry Hospital was the first public hospital in the post-convict era.
+The Prince Henry site was important in the Colonial Government's response to public health concerns, in particular in regard to infectious disease.
+In 1960, Prince Henry Hospital was proclaimed the first teaching hospital of the newly formed University of NSW (UNSW).
+Prince Henry Hospital operated as a public hospital from its inception in the 1880s until its progressive closure in the 1990s.